medeiraf01/desafio-lumi-backend/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+## Required
+- Node.js 20.x - This possible nvm command: nvm use.

 ## Database Configuration

 To configure the PostgreSQL connection, make sure you set the credentials in your `.env` file as shown below: